IroAlexis/lunionplay/README.md

-# Lunion Play
+ # Introduction

-Wine Wrapper which allows installing and/or running Windows games on Linux.
+Lunion Play is a compatiblity tool which allows running Windows games on Linux.
+It is an Wine wrapper that provide also DXVK and VKD3D-Proton.

 The main goal is to offer an Proton alternative to launch your GOG games.
 You can use the Wine package of your Linux distribution (but it is not ideal for gaming) or Lutris builds or Wine GE builds or else Wine TkG builds.
-You can try for launch games from other platforms but I don't cover this cases.

 ## Dependencies